Shawn-Ogbomo/More_Effective_Cpp/More effective c++.md

 //COPY CONSTRUCTORS
 copies are always made on an objects static type however, there are techniques that lets you make copies on the basis of an objects dynamic type

+//LAZY EVALUATION
+Writing your classes in such a way that they defer computations until the results of those computations are required

+Eager evaluation: (Don't make coppies of objects if they're not used)

+Saves cost of a call to new and the expense of copying anything

+use someone else's copy as long as you can get away with it

+* in some application areas, you can ofter get away with it forever

+to mutate objects despite their constness within any member function, use the mutable qualifier

+If your vendors don't support it use the fake {this}
+approach

+* create a pointer to non const that points to the same
+* object as this does.
+When you want to modify a data member,
+* you access it through the fake this pointer

+*Avoids*
+*Paltry copying of objects*
+*Distinguish reads from writes using operator[]*
+*To avoid paltry reads from databases*
+*Avoid paltry numerical computations*

+*Lazy evaluation is only useful when there's a reasonable chance your software will be asked to perform computations that can be avoided.*